Update for GPs in Coventry and Warwickshire regarding adult ADHD referrals: Learn more

 6.

 Your patient will receive personalised recommendations in a feedback session.
-These will be documented in a detailed report, which can be shared with you if the patient consents, ensuring seamless ongoing care.
+These will be documented in a detailed report, which can be shared with the patient's GP if they consents, ensuring seamless ongoing care.

 7.

-If ADHD medication is clinically recommended, we can offer a medication service.
+If ADHD medication is clinically recommended after an assessment, we can offer a medication service.

 How our online assessments work